 Back to Top

-OAR 863-015-0125(4): The licensed name or registered business name of the principal broker, sole practitioner or property manager must be prominently displayed, immediately noticeable and conspicuous in all advertising.
+OAR 863-015-0125(4): The registered business name, as registered with the Agency, must be immediately noticeable in all advertising.

 Back to Top

 OAR 863-015-0125(5): Subsection (5) of the advertising rule lays out the rules for advertising in electronic media.

 Subsection (5)(a) states that advertising in electronic media must comply with all other aspects of the advertising rule.
 However, the remainder of subsection lays out additional specificity, and some limited exceptions, to the other aspects of the advertising rule.